Marital and Family Law Attorney

 - How Long Does Alimony Last?

 Either spouse in a Florida divorce action may be eligible to obtain alimony.
-In determining whether alimony should be granted, the court will evaluate factors such as the standard of living that the spouses enjoyed during the marriage, the length of the marriage, and the age and emotional and physical health of each party.
+The party seeking alimony must prove their need for it, as well as the other party's ability to make alimony payments.
+In determining whether alimony should be granted, the court will evaluate numerous factors, including the standard of living that the spouses appreciated during the marriage, the length of the marriage, and the age and emotional and physical health of each party.
 The court will also consider each party’s financial resources, assets, and liabilities, their sources of income and earning potential, and what each party contributed to the marriage.
-Additionally, the court may consider which party primarily cares for any minor children whom the spouses share.
-Finally, the court may weigh whether either party committed adultery, as well as any other factor that it deems relevant.
+Additionally, the court may also contemplate which party primarily cares for any minor children the couple shares.
+Finally, a court may also weigh whether either party committed adultery, the circumstances surrounding the adultery, and any other factor it deems relevant.

-How long alimony lasts depends on which type of alimony is awarded.
-In Florida, the law allows for bridge-the-gap, durational, rehabilitative, or permanent alimony, or any combination of these forms.
-Alimony may consist of a lump sum or periodic payments.
-Bridge-the-gap alimony is meant to help a person transition from married to single life by providing the funds needed to resume life without a spouse.
+How long alimony lasts depends on what type of alimony is awarded.
+In Florida, the law allows for bridge-the-gap, durational, and rehabilitative temporary alimony or any combination of the forms.
+Additionally, alimony may consist of a lump sum or periodic payments.
+Bridge-the-gap alimony is meant to help a person transition from being married to single life by providing the funds needed to resume life without a spouse.
 Rehabilitative alimony is similar to bridge-the-gap alimony, in that it is designed to aid a party in the pursuit of skills or training needed to earn an income.

-Durational alimony is usually awarded in a marriage of a short duration, which is presumed to be a marriage of less than seven years, or a moderate-term marriage, which is a marriage that lasted more than seven years but less than 17.
-It may be granted in long-term marriages, though, which are marriages of 17 years or more, if the court finds that permanent alimony is inappropriate.
-The goal of durational alimony is to provide a party with financial assistance for a set period.
-Finally, permanent alimony may be awarded following a long-term marriage if the court finds that it is appropriate based on factors such as each party’s income and assets.
-It is rarely granted in moderate- and short-term marriages.
+Durational alimony is usually awarded in marriages of a short duration, which is presumed to be a marriage of fewer than ten years, or a moderate-term marriage, which is a marriage that lasted more than ten years but less than twenty.
+It may be granted in long term marriages, though, which are marriages of twenty years are more.
+The goal of durational alimony is to provide a party with financial assistance for a set time period.

 Alimony is calculated on a case-by-case basis, and there is no set formula in Florida for determining what constitutes an appropriate amount.
-Instead, in calculating alimony, the court will usually consider the monthly income and expenses of each party to assess the needs of the party seeking support and the ability of the other party to pay.
-The court will also consider the length of the marriage and other factors, such as the overall financial status of the parties and the tax ramifications of an alimony award.
+Rather, in calculating alimony, the court will usually consider the monthly income and expenses of each party to assess the needs of the party seeking support and the ability of the spouse from whom support is sought to pay.
+The court will also consider the length of the marriage and other factors, such as the overall financial status of the parties and the tax ramifications of an alimony award, in determining an appropriate amount.

-The remarriage of the party receiving alimony results in the termination of bridge-the-gap, durational, or permanent alimony.
+Remarriage of the party receiving alimony results in the termination of bridge-the-gap and durational alimony.
 Notably, the marriage of the person paying alimony will not affect his or her obligation.
-Permanent alimony may also be terminated or modified if the party receiving alimony is involved in a supportive relationship, which is essentially a relationship in which a person resides with someone and shares expenses or finances.
-The death of either party will also result in the termination of bridge-the-gap, durational, or permanent alimony.
-Additionally, parties may seek modifications of rehabilitative, durational, or permanent alimony if they demonstrate a substantial change in circumstances.
+The death of either party will also result in the termination of bridge-the-gap and durational alimony.
+Additionally, parties may seek modifications of rehabilitative and durational alimony if they demonstrate a substantial change in circumstances.
 Rehabilitative alimony may also be modified or terminated if the party receiving such alimony completes or fails to comply with the rehabilitative plan.
 Bridge-the-gap alimony cannot be modified.

-It is important for people seeking a divorce to understand their rights regarding alimony, since an adverse ruling might permanently affect their financial health.
-If you intend to file for divorce, the knowledgeable attorneys at the Law Offices of Sandy T. Fox, P.A., can guide you through the process and help you seek the best outcome available under the circumstances.
-Our attorneys represent people in the Miami area and elsewhere in South Florida.
+It is important for people seeking a divorce to understand their rights with regard to alimony, as an adverse ruling might permanently impact their financial health.
+If you or your spouse intend to file for divorce, the knowledgeable Miami divorce attorneys of the Law Offices of Sandy T. Fox, P.A., can guide you through the process and help you to seek the best outcome available under the circumstances.
+Our office is in Aventura, and we have ample experience helping people with divorce matters in Miami.
 You can reach us to set up a consultation by calling 800.596.0579 or using our online form.